Covariant Hamiltonian Field Theory: Examples of canonical transformations in covariant Hamiltonian field theory

 is commonly called a ``local gauge transformation''.
 We can conceive this as a point transformation that is generated by a $4$-vector function of type $\bF_{2}$

 The pertaining transformation rules follow directly from the general rules of Eqs.~(\ref{genF2})

-In the particular case that $\theta$ does {\em not\/} depend on the $x^{\mu}$, hence if \mbox{$\theta=\text{const.}$}, then the gauge transformation is referred to as ``global''.
+In the particular case that $\theta$ does \emph{not} depend on the $x^{\mu}$, hence if \mbox{$\theta=\text{const.}$}, then the gauge transformation is referred to as ``global''.
 In that case, the generating function~(\ref{gen-lokale-et}) itself does no longer explicitly depend on the $x^{\mu}$.
-The Hamiltonian density is thus always conserved under global gauge transformations $\phi_{I}(\bx)\rightarrow\phi_{I}(\bx)\,e^{i\theta}$,
+In contrast to the case of \emph{local} gauge transformations, the Hamiltonian density is thus always conserved under \emph{global} gauge transformations $\phi_{I}(\bx)\mapsto\Phi_{I}(\bx)=\phi_{I}(\bx)\,e^{i\theta}$,

+A generalization of the gauge transformation~(\ref{lokale-et}) of the fields $\phi_{I}(\bx)$ is straightforward.
+With $S_{IJ}(\bx)$ an invertible matrix, we may define the generating function